Society is facing a dual challenge.

 - by the unwillingness to bury egos, personal agendas, groupism, and a ‘not invented here’ attitude in order to solve a common shared challenge.

-These disablers together represent the challenge of ‘internal transformation’ that faces mankind.
+These disablers together represent the challenge of ‘internal transformation’ that faces humankind.

 It’s time we wake up to this enablement challenge if we are to address our external challenges effectively.